HaicoMaters/Price-Comparison-Website/README.md

       - Proper handling of **exceptions** and error statuses.
       - Interaction with services (e.g., verifying correct calls and times).

-   For now only the pricelisting controller has unit tests due the the massive amount of code requrired to be written and the associated time investment ~600 lines of code for pricelisting one of the smaller controllers.
+   For now only a few controllers have unit tests due the massive amount of code requrired to be written and the associated time investment ~600 lines of code for pricelisting one of the smaller controllers.
 (This will slowly be done)

    ## Database Relationships